Shopify/mobile-buy-sdk-ios/README.md

 )
 ```

-We'd create an input object with just the `phone` field set to the phone number we want to update with.
-Notice that we're passing in an `Input.value()` instead of the plain phone number string.
-The `Storefront.CustomerUpdateInput` object, however, has more than just a `phone` field.
-Those fields have a default value of `.undefined` if you don't specify them.
-That means the fields aren't serialized in the mutation and will be omitted entirely.
-The result will be something like this:
+In this example, you create an input object by setting the `phone` field to the new phone number that you want to update the field with.
+Notice that you need to pass in an `Input.value()` instead of a simple string containing the phone number.

+The `Storefront.CustomerUpdateInput` object also includes other fields besides the `phone` field.
+These fields all default to a value of `.undefined` if you don't specify them otherwise.
+This means that the fields aren't serialized in the mutation, and will be omitted entirely.
+The result looks like this:

 ```graphql
 mutation {